kickr-dev/engine/README.md

 # Dockerfile description label
 description: some useful description

+# list of parts to not generate.
+exclude:
+  - goreleaser
+  - makefile
+  - pre-commit
+  - shell

+# list of optional parts to generate.
+include:
+  - pre-commit:gomod-tidy

 # project's license (optional)
 # providing it will download the appropriate license
 # used in various places like goreleaser executables license